-Building on Acura's long history of advancing the science of automotive handling stability and control, the 3.5 RL comes standard with a state-of-the-art Vehicle Stability Assist (VSA) system.
-Developed in cooperation with Bosch, this four-channel system orchestrates the throttle and each of the RL's four disc brakes independently to seamlessly integrate traction control, anti-lock braking and stability enhancement processes under widely divergent road and driving conditions.
+The standard, state-of-the-art Vehicle Stability Assist (VSA) system provides a heightened sense of stability in all driving conditions.
+Developed in cooperation with Bosch, this 4-channel system orchestrates the throttle and each of the RL's four disc brakes independently to seamlessly integrate traction control, Anti-lock braking, and stability enhancement processes under widely divergent road and driving conditions.

-By monitoring input from six vehicle sensors, the VSA can calculate a predicted range of vehicle response while constantly monitoring the vehicle's actual response and the driver's control inputs.
-If the actual response is outside of the predicted response range -- as when cornering forces exceed the tire's performance, for example, VSA automatically intervenes with corrective action.
-In the case of oversteer during hard cornering (which might lead to spin), VSA applies braking to the outside front or rear wheel to help counter the unintended yawing tendency.
-On the other hand, if understeer becomes pronounced, VSA applies braking to the inside front or rear wheel to help turn the RL back onto the intended course.
+By monitoring input from vehicle sensors, the VSA can calculate a predicted range of vehicle response while constantly monitoring the vehicle's actual response and the driver's control inputs.
+If the actual response is outside of the predicted response range - as when cornering forces exceed tire performance, for example - VSA automatically takes corrective action.
+In the case of oversteer during hard cornering, VSA applies braking to the outside front or rear wheel to help counter the unintended yawing tendency.
+If understeer occurs, VSA applies braking to the inside front or rear wheel to help turn the RL back onto the intended course.

-Unlike some vehicle stability systems, which can seem intrusive to enthusiast drivers, the Acura VSA is calibrated to add to stability and predictability, without stifling the driving enjoyment of the RL's carefully engineered chassis and double wishbone suspension.
+Unlike some vehicle stability systems, which can seem intrusive to enthusiast drivers, the Acura VSA is calibrated to add stability and predictability without stifling the driving enjoyment of the RL's carefully engineered chassis and double wishbone suspension.
 An indicator light flashes on the instrument panel while the system is actively stabilizing the vehicle.
-A cockpit switch is provided to disable the vehicle stability and traction control aspects of the system while leaving the antilock braking system fully functional.
+A cockpit switch is provided to disable the vehicle stability and traction control aspects of the system while leaving the ABS system fully functional.

 The ABS enhances steering control during hard braking.
 Speed sensors at each wheel send signals to the ABS control module; if the system detects impending wheel lockup, it first holds, then reduces hydraulic pressure to the affected wheel, letting it regain traction before full braking resumes.
 The ABS function is also highly effective on split-friction surfaces, in which one side of the vehicle has significantly less traction than the other.

-The speed-sensitive variable power-assisted rack-and-pinion steering uses a rotary valve that senses torque applied to the steering wheel and a vehicle speed sensor to vary power assist accordingly.
-The system adjusts steering assist for easy steering in parking-lot conditions and quick, precise steering feel at speed.
-The RL utilizes a magnesium-cast steering wheel for lighter steering feel, and a dynamic damper in the steering shaft for reduced wheel vibration.
+The speed-sensitive, variable power-assisted, rack-and-pinion steering uses a rotary valve that senses torque applied to the steering wheel and a vehicle speed sensor to vary power assist accordingly.
+The system adjusts steering assist for easy steering at low speeds and quick, precise steering at high speeds.
+The RL utilizes a cast-magnesium steering wheel for lighter steering feel, and a dynamic damper in the steering shaft for reduced wheel vibration.